If you have a newborn at home or can’t stand the loud drone of vacuum cleaners, look into a quiet vacuum cleaner!

 Dyson Cyclone V10

-The latest cordless stick vacuum, showcasing the most powerful motor Dyson has ever built and 60 minutes of battery time.
+This stylish cordless stick vacuum showcases one of the most powerful motors Dyson has ever built and 60 minutes of battery time.

-The predecessor to the V10, the Dyson V8, is one of the most quiet vacuums.
+The predecessor to the V10, the Dyson V8, is one of the most quiet vacuum cleaner around.

 The V10, however, is practically designed to absorb vibrations generated and to curb sound!